mindlink/my-chat-dotnet/readme.md

 #### Filter conversation by user
 ```<executable-path> input.txt output.json -uf bob```

-Only messages send by the filtered user will be displayed.
+Only messages sent by the filtered user will be displayed.

 #### Filter conversation by keyword
 ```<executable-path> input.txt output.json -kf pie```